therob3000/comicpress-manager/readme.txt

 Disable the appropriate options on the ComicPress Manager configuration page.

-= I want to translate your plugin into my language. =
+= I want to translate your plugin into my language =

 Feel free to contact me, or better yet, send a translation in.
 The POT file is in the plugin directory.
 I'm still new to this, so if I'm doing something wrong in the code, please tell me.  :)